b-k/Noras_book_group/README.md

 'eternal recurrence' (_ewige Wiederkehr_) as the highest principle of all being, simply does not know what it is talking about." [p 97]

+#### 14 Labor and fertility

+"The sudden, spectacular rise of labor" from a thing that slaves do to the source of all value under some economic theories, "began when Locke discovered that labor is the source of all property." [p 101].
+This sentence makes sense only after property transitioned from land to mountains of things.

 #### 17 A consumers' society

 On lying (aka fabrication) requiring an element of freedom: